Australia men's national futsal team

 The Australia national futsal team, nicknamed the Futsalroos, represents Australia in men's international futsal.
 The team is controlled by the governing body for soccer in Australia, Football Australia, which is currently a member of both the Asian Football Confederation (AFC) and the regional ASEAN Football Federation (AFF) since leaving the Oceania Football Confederation (OFC) in 2006.
-The team's official nickname is the Futsalroos.

-Australia is a five-time OFC champion.
+Australia was a five-time OFC champion.
 The team has represented Australia at the FIFA Futsal World Cup tournaments on 7 occasions, but have never advanced beyond the group stage of the competition.
 After the 2016 FIFA Futsal World Cup, Football Australia decided not to continue investing and developing futsal in Australia.
 The F-League was disbanded in 2017, and Australia national futsal team is quickly becoming weaker than before.